-Regardless of your situation, when you become a single income family, you'll likely need to adjust your budget and living expenses to accommodate the new lifestyle change.
-Read on for five financial moves to make as a single income family, so you can ensure that both your family – and your budget – are well taken care of.
+Regardless of your situation, when you become a single-income family, you'll likely need to adjust your budget and living expenses to accommodate the new lifestyle change.
+Read on for five financial moves to make to ensure that your family is well taken care of.

 Adjust Your Budget

-One of the first things you'll need to do if you become a one income family is adjust your budget.
-Create a workable family budget based on your family's single income.
-Remember, you may need to cut corners to make your new lifestyle work, from cutting cable to saving money at the grocery store to forgoing eating out at restaurants.
+One of the first things you'll need to do if you become a one-income family is adjust your budget and create a workable family budget based on your family's single income.
+Remember, you may need to cut corners to make your new lifestyle work—from cutting cable, to saving money at the grocery store, to forgoing eating out at restaurants.
 While some of these costs may seem minor by themselves, once you add them up over time, it makes a difference.

-Financial experts suggest saving at least 6 months' living expenses in your emergency fund, but if you are a single income family, you may want to increase that amount to a year of living expenses.
-After all, if you are living on one income and have a family, you'll need an even bigger safety net if the household's only earner loses their job or has an unexpected emergency that prevents them from working.
+Your emergency fund should have a minimum of six months' worth of expenses before you willingly decide to go to a single income.
+If you are living on one income and have a family, you'll need an even bigger safety net in case the household's only earner loses their job or has an unexpected emergency that prevents them from working.

-As a single income family, you should also continue to make retirement contributions.
-If you plan to live on one income for the foreseeable future, you should also double your retirement contributions.
-Think about it – the breadwinner needs to compensate for the loss of the other spouse no longer making contributions.
+As a single-income family, you should also continue to make retirement contributions.
+If you plan to live on one income for the foreseeable future, you should also increase your retirement contributions because the breadwinner needs to compensate for the other spouse no longer making contributions.

 Invest in Life Insurance